DavidTWang/python-image-manipulator/README.md

 images/source.jpg 		- give the first image
 image/dest.jpg 			- give the second image
 0.5						- the value can be between 0 and 1 in float

+** the size of source image and dest image should be SAME.